ocaml/dune/doc/concepts.rst

   a parent directory like ``#include "../a.h"``.

-Mode-dependent Stubs
+Mode-Dependent Stubs
 ^^^^^^^^^^^^^^^^^^^^

-Since Dune 3.5 it is possible to use different foreign stubs when building in `native` or `byte` mode.
-This feature need to be activated by adding ``(using mode_specific_stubs 0.1)`` in the ``dune-project`` file.
+Since Dune 3.5, it is possible to use different foreign stubs when building in `native` or `byte` mode.
+This feature needs to be activated by adding ``(using mode_specific_stubs 0.1)`` in the ``dune-project`` file.

 Then it is allowed to use the ``mode`` field when describing ``foreign_stubs``.
-If the same stub is defined twice Dune will automatically chose the correct one.
+If the same stub is defined twice, Dune will automatically chose the correct one.
 This allows the use of different sets of flags or even different source files from which the stubs are built.